unocss/unocss/README.md

 ### Extend Theme

 UnoCSS also supports the theming system that you might be familiar with in Tailwind / Windi.
-At the user level, you can specify the `theme` property in your config, and it will be deep merged to the default theme.
+At the user level, you can specify the `theme` property in your config, and it will be overridden by the default theme.

 <!--eslint-skip-->